 - Google Ads (this may be too expensive)

-If you really want an in-depth step-by-step training to get people into your restaurant, enroll into our Facebook Marketing Course.
+If you really want in-depth step-by-step training to get people into your restaurant, enroll in our Facebook Marketing Course.